software-trizzey/djazzy-vscode/README.md

 Here's what we're planning for future releases:

 1. **Fat Models, Thin Views**: Maintain clean, scalable architecture
-2. **Security Checks**: Ensure your Django settings are production-ready
-3. **Django REST Framework Support**: Add specific checks and suggestions for DRF best practices.
+2. **Django REST Framework Support**: Add specific checks and suggestions for DRF best practices.
-4. **Custom Rule Creator**: Allow users to define and share custom rules for their team's specific needs.
+3. **Custom Rule Creator**: Allow users to define and share custom rules for their team's specific needs.

 We're always open to suggestions for our roadmap.
 Feel free to contribute your ideas through our feedback channels!

 ## Known Issues & Limitations 🐞

-- **Initial Language Support**: Currently, Python (Django), JavaScript, and TypeScript are supported.
 - **False Positives**: As an MVP undergoing rapid development, Djangoly may generate inaccurate diagnostics and recommendations.
 If you encounter any issues, please report them to [support@alchemizedsoftware.com](mailto:support@alchemizedsoftware.com).
 - **Django N+1 Query Detection**: The current implementation focuses on simple loop structures and may not catch all complex scenarios.
 It may produce some false positives in cases where optimizations are applied outside the immediate function scope.
 The detection is based on static analysis and may not account for dynamic query optimizations.